cakephp/docs/en/appendices/3-0-migration-guide.rst

 -------------

 - ``Simple`` is now the default password hasher used by authentication classes.
-  It uses exclusively the Blowfish hashing algorithm.
+  It uses exclusively the bcrypt hashing algorithm.
 If you want to continue using SHA1 hashing used in 2.x use ``'passwordHasher' => 'Weak'`` in your authenticator configuration.
 - ``BaseAuthenticate::_password()`` has been removed.
 Use a ``PasswordHasher`` class instead.